 As an additional possibility, we are using the whistleblowing system SpeakUp! which enables our employees to call our attention around the clock either online or by phone, also anonymously for reports especially regarding fraudulent acts and acts of economic crime.

 Reports by business partners and other third parties, especially regarding Human rights and environment related risks as well as violations of human rights and environment related obligations under the Act on Corporate Due Diligence in Supply Chains (LkSG), are also taken very seriously.
-In accordance with its obligations under the German Banking Act (KWG) and the LkSG, UniCredit Bank AG (HVB) has set up a whistleblowing system to process reports of rule violations, cases of fraud and financial crime.
+In accordance with its obligations under the German Banking Act (KWG) and the LkSG, UniCredit Bank GmbH (HVB) has set up a whistleblowing system to process reports of rule violations, cases of fraud and financial crime.
 The reports may also contain personal data, especially in the case of a non-anonymous report.

 HVB provides you with the following reporting channels which, however, are not intended for customer complaints.